 An official personnel file will be established for each person employed by the college.
-Instructional personnel files will be kept in the Chief Academic Officer's office.
-All other personnel files will be kept in the office of the President.
+Instructional personnel files will be kept in the Instructional Services office.
+All other personnel files will be kept in Human Resources.

 All records containing employee medical condition information such as workers' compensation reports and release/permission to return to work forms will be kept confidential, in a separate file from personnel records.
 Such records will be released only in accordance with the requirements of the Americans with Disabilities Act or other applicable law.